LaunchCode-Education-Archived/csharp-web-development/src/chapters/interfaces-and-polymorphism/studio.rst

 #.
 Extend the base class into the ``CD`` and ``DVD`` classes.
 #.
 Implement the interface in each class.
 #.
-Fill in the ``override`` code for each of the interface methods.
+Fill in the code for each of the interface methods.

-   .. admonition:: Tip

-      You can hover over the ``implements`` keyword and click the Visual Studio suggestions to generate these method signatures.

-      Since these are *signatures* only, you will need to add specific code to each method.

 #.
-Add necessary methods needed by each class.
+Add any other necessary methods needed by each class.

 Add Method Calls to ``Main``
 ----------------------------